-Just as with ending any relationship, it's best to end it in person, rather than over the phone or email.
+Just as with ending any relationship, it's best to end it in person, rather than over the phone, text, or email.
 The latter methods will be perceived as disrespectful and will leave many unanswered questions, painting you as unreliable and unprofessional.
 It's key when navigating how to quit your job that you approach the situation directly and professionally.

-In highly-specialized fields, like healthcare, the odds of running into at least some of the people you've worked with in the past are high.
+In highly-specialized fields, like the healthcare industry, the odds of running into at least some of the people you've worked with in the past are high.
 Going into some long tirade about the faults of your boss or organization can come back to haunt you in real ways.

 First, employers still make reference calls, and some are taking to social media to find former coworkers of candidates and get an initial impression.
 Also, you never know who you're going to be working for in the future.
 It could be your current boss, or it could end up being the one coworker who you just couldn't walk out the door without giving a piece of your mind.
-Either way, it's best to save your frustrations for punching bag or pillow.
+Either way, it's best to save your frustrations for a punching bag or pillow.

 This one will depend highly on the importance of your current position and the situation your employer is currently in.
 If you work in a hospital and your organization is experiencing a drastic shortage in your position, it may be best to extend your plans, provide further notice, and stay with them a little bit longer.
 In doing so, you show that you care about the people you work with and will be recognized for sacrificing some of your time to make the lives of your coworkers easier.